 Trade receivables are initially recognised at fair value and subsequently measured at amortised cost using the effective interest method, less any provision for impairment.
 Trade receivables are generally due for settlement within 30 days.
-The company has a trade credit policy in place at 30 June 2015.

 Collectability of trade receivables is reviewed on an ongoing basis.
 Debts which are known to be uncollectable are written off by reducing the carrying amount directly.
-A provision for impairment of trade receivables is raised when there is objective evidence that the consolidated entity will not be able to collect all amounts due according to the original terms of the receivables.
+A provision for impairment of trade receivables is raised when there is objective evidence that the Consolidated Entity will not be able to collect all amounts due according to the original terms of the receivables.
 Significant financial difficulties of the debtor, probability that the debtor will enter bankruptcy or financial reorganisation and default or delinquency in payments (more than 60 days overdue) are considered indicators that the trade receivable may be impaired.
 The amount of the impairment allowance is the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the original effective interest rate.
 Cash flows relating to short-term receivables are not discounted if the effect of discounting is immaterial.